soobinrho/dotfiles-personal/README.md

 <br>

-**(DANGER) Copying both the public GPG key and private GPG key to my second laptop via rsync and SSH**
+**(DANGER) Copying both the public GPG key and private GPG key from my primary laptop to my second laptop**

 ```bash
 # (DANGER) Copy both the private and public GPG keys.